Exodromy: Stratified higher topoi

 To explain this point, let us first recall the equivalence between coherent locales and spectral topological spaces.

 \begin{rec} Let $ A $ be a locale.
-An object $ a \in A $ is \emph{quasicompact}\footnote{Such elements are sometimes called \emph{finite}; see \cite[Chapter II, \S 3.1]{MR861951}.} if and only if for every subset $ S \subset A $ such that $ \coprod_{s \in S} s = a $, there exists a finite subset $ S_0 \subset S $ such that $ \coprod_{s \in S_0} s = a $.
+An object $ a \in A $ is \defn{quasicompact}\footnote{Such elements are sometimes called \defn{finite}; see \cite[Chapter II, \S 3.1]{MR861951}.} if and only if for every subset $ S \subset A $ such that $ \coprod_{s \in S} s = a $, there exists a finite subset $ S_0 \subset S $ such that $ \coprod_{s \in S_0} s = a $.

-One says that $ A $ is \defn{coherent} if and only if $ A $ is coherent in the sense of \Cref{rec:coherence}. \Cref{prop:coherenceforn-localic} shows that this is the case if and only if the following conditions are satisfied: \begin{itemize} \item The quasicompact elements of $ A $ form a \defn{sublattice} of $ A $: the maximal element $ 1_A \in A $ is quasicompact and binary products (=meets) of quasicompact elements are quasicompact.
+The locale $ A $ is \defn{coherent} if and only if $ A $ is coherent in the sense of \Cref{rec:coherence}. \Cref{prop:coherenceforn-localic} shows that this is the case if and only if the following conditions are satisfied: \begin{enumerate}[(1)] \item The quasicompact elements of $ A $ form a \defn{sublattice} of $ A $: the maximal element $ 1_A \in A $ is quasicompact and binary products (=meets) of quasicompact elements are quasicompact.

-\item The quasicompact elements of $ A $ \defn{generate} $ A $: every element $ a \in A $ can be written as a coproduct (=join) $ a = \coprod_{s \in S} s $, where $ S \subset A $ is a subset consisting of quasicompact elements of $ A $. \end{itemize} A morphism $ \fromto{A}{A'} $ between coherent locales is \defn{coherent} if and only if the corresponding map of posets $ \fromto{A'}{A} $ sends quasicompact elements to quasicompact elements.
+\item The quasicompact elements of $ A $ \defn{generate} $ A $: every element $ a \in A $ can be written as a coproduct (=join) $ a = \coprod_{s \in S} s $, where $ S \subset A $ is a subset consisting of quasicompact elements of $ A $. \end{enumerate} A morphism $ \fromto{A}{A'} $ between coherent locales is \defn{coherent} if and only if the corresponding map of posets $ \fromto{A'}{A} $ sends quasicompact elements to quasicompact elements.

 We write $ \Top_{0}^{\coh} $ for the category of coherent locales and coherent morphisms between them (cf. \Cref{cor:coherent1localicmors}). \end{rec}

 \begin{exm} Let $ \XX $ be \atopos.
 Then an open $ U \in \Open(\XX) $ is a quasicompact element of the locale $ \Open(\XX) $ if and only if $ U $ is a quasicompact (i.e., $ 0 $-coherent) object of the \topos $ \XX $. \end{exm}